 How to insert and remove a butt plug

-Though many of the aspects of the process for inserting and removing a butt plug can be gleaned from our article that explains how a butt plug feels, it is important that we also offer a concise and detailed guide all in one place.
-I also recommend recommend taking a look at our butt plug guide if you haven't yet.
+Though many of the aspects of the process for inserting and removing a butt plug can be gleaned from our article that explains how a butt plug feels, it is important that we also offer a concise and detailed guide on this particular element of plug play.
+I also recommend taking a look at our butt plug guide if you haven't yet.

-Once you have done the pre-stretching with your fingers, and are ready to insert the plug, make sure both your anus and the plug are well-lubricated (make sure you use the appropriate type of lubricant for your plug, depending on the type of material it is made of), and start to insert it slowly.
+Once you have done some pre-stretching of your anus with your fingers and feel ready you can start to insert the plug.
+Make sure both your anus and the plug are well-lubricated and start to insert it slowly.
+Also make sure you are using the appropriate type of lubricant for your plug, depending on the type of material it is made of.

 A little while later...

 When the tip of the plug reaches the sphincter muscles, about 4 cm inside the rectum, push in slowly, while trying to consciously relax the muscles.